ivanlawrence/ivanlawrence.com/content/resume.md

 # Professional Summary
 - 20+ years of professional experience across a variety of technical disciplines
-- 6+ years of Full-Stack development (all aspects of SDLC)
+- 7+ years of Full-Stack development (all aspects of SDLC)
-- 6+ years of systems design and integration (hardware and software)
+- 8+ years of systems design and integration (hardware and software)
-- 12+ years of Enterprise IT and Executive Support
+- 12+ years of Data Center Infrastructure Management (DCIM) and IT Governance (Enterprise IT, Executive Support)
 - MGMT: 2+ years as department lead // 1 year leading data scientist and devs (4 direct reports)

 # Impact Summary
 - 70% monthly spend reduction with cloud exit
-- 99.999% uptime across multi-petabyte storage
+- 99.999% uptime across multi-petabyte storage and globally distributed infrastructure
 - Proven business consistency during catastrophic hardware failure
-- Decreased downtime by 61% by implementing automaton
+- Decreased downtime by 61% by implementing automaton pipelines

 # Experience